 In their explanation of how they did the rankings Billboard said…“Due to changes in chart methodology and title turnover rates, certain periods for each chart recap were weighted differently to ensure as equal a representation as possible among all eras.”
 The cynical interpretation would be “We just make this stuff up”.
 The fact is, sales and radio airplay no longer drive Billboard’s charts, and streaming is not an accurate measurement either, so they just do the best they can.

 It’s actually impossible to directly compare chart success from one era to another, but we can still have fun with The Beatles vs The Stones.
-There’s a certain satisfaction to it, so we can’t just let it be.
+We just can’t let it be, because there’s a certain satisfaction to it.

 2 Replies to “Top Artists Of All Time…Beatles vs Stones!”

 I don’t know…does it really count as staying together when you only have 3 out of the original 6 Stones still in the band?
 Can we really even say they’re still a band when they seldom play together.
 Don’t get me wrong, I love a lot of their music, particularly the 1965-1973 era, and would say their LPs from 1968-1972 were as good as or better than anyone else’s, including the Beatles, but as you note by statistics, Beatles vs. Stones isn’t even a contest…it’s like Muhammad Ali vs. Alfred E. Newman.

 As for the rankings, yeah, they just did whatever they wanted to and included more than a little pandering to try to appear hip and relevant.
 There are really no charts that matter now, nor will their likely ever again be an act with the near-universal appeal of the Beatles.
 Really the list should be:

 30. Everybody else